100% Confidential

 Gaining A New Mindset.

-Unlike most people, you’ll have to be focused on your health on a constant basis after recovery.
-You need to approach all situations in life with the question “Is this helping my journey or hurting it?”
-You’ll have to prioritize things like therapy, support group meetings, and a healthy daily routine over doing fun, spontaneous things.
+Unlike most people, you’ll have to be constantly focused on your health after recovery.
+You need to approach all situations in life with the question, “Is this helping my journey or hurting it?”
+You’ll have to prioritize therapy, addiction support group meetings, and a healthy daily routine over doing fun, spontaneous things.

 It may be difficult not to slip into complacency and start feeling overly confident.
 Try doing a daily intention first thing in the morning to reaffirm your commitment to your health.
 Be prepared for difficult days that challenge your resolve, and don’t be afraid to ask for help from a sponsor or trusted friend in tough times.